zkessin/zachkessin.com/_classes/stockholm-javascript.md

 ---
 layout: default
+title: Javascript QuickCheck
+location: Stockholm
+date: "2015-06-09"
 ---

 # Find more bugs with Property Based Testing

-I will be leading a one day workshop on Property Based Testing with JSVerify at WeWork in Tel Aviv on May 31
+I will be leading a one day workshop on Property Based Testing with JSVerify in Stockholm SE on Tuesday June 9.

 You will learn: